OpenBB-finance/OpenBB/website/content/SDK/forex/load/_index.rst

 .. raw:: html

     <p>
-    Loads forex for two given symbols
+    Load forex for two given symbols.
     </p>

 * **Parameters**

     to_symbol : *str*
         The from currency symbol.
-Ex: USD, EUR, GBP, YEN
+Ex: USD, EUR, GBP, YEN from_symbol : *str*
-    from_symbol: *str*
         The from currency symbol.
-Ex: USD, EUR, GBP, YEN
+Ex: USD, EUR, GBP, YEN resolution : str, optional
-    resolution: *str*
-        The resolution for the data
+        The resolution for the data, by default "d" interval : str, optional
-    interval: *str*
-        What interval to get data for
+        What interval to get data for, by default "1day" start_date : str, optional
-    start_date: *str*
-        When to begin loading in data
+        When to begin loading in data, by default last_year.strftime("%Y-%m-%d") source : str, optional
-    source: *str*
-        Where to get data from
+        Where to get data from, by default "YahooFinance" verbose : bool, optional
+        Display verbose information on what was the pair that was loaded, by default True

 * **Returns**